charlesukpai/pysnow-shovel/README.md

 snag
 ====

-Simple command line utility to create an incident in ServiceNow by passing a delimited string
+Command line utility for creating incidents in ServiceNow with a related CI

 Installing
 ----------